Strong gravitational lensing by rotating Simpson--Visser black holes: Gravitational lensing in strong deflection limit

 where $A_0$ is the value of $A(x)$ at $x=x_0$, which is the light's closest approach.
-Unlike in weak deflection limit (WDL), where the deflection angle is minimal and an approximate form can be obtained, in the case of strong deflection limit (SDL), the argument of the integral~(\ref{bending2}) is expanded near the photon sphere.
-The photon sphere radius $x_m$, which corresponds to the critical impact parameter, is the solution outside the horizon of the following equation~\cite{Bozza:2002af}
+The quantities $C_0$ and $D_0$ are defined in the similar way as $A_0$ and $L$ is the projection of angular momentum.
+Unlike in weak deflection limit, where the deflection angle is minimal and an approximate form can be obtained, in the case of strong deflection limit (SDL), the argument of the integral~(\ref{bending2}) is expanded near the photon sphere.
+The photon sphere radius $x_m$ corresponds to the critical impact parameter and is the solution of the following equation~\cite{Bozza:2002af}